Jivraj-18/promptfoo-json-to-html/README.md

 ### Local Development
 1. Clone or download this repository
+2. Place your `question_case_map.json` file in the root directory (or prepare it for input)
-2. Open `index.html` in a web browser
+3. Open `index.html` in a web browser
-3. Paste your PromptFoo evaluation JSON into the first textarea
+4. Paste your PromptFoo evaluation JSON into the first textarea
-4. (Optional) Paste your question_case_map.json into the second textarea to display test IDs
+5. If using a custom question map, paste it into the second textarea (otherwise, the local file will be used automatically)
-5. Click **Generate Report** to view the formatted report
+6. Click **Generate Report** to view the formatted report

 ### Example JSON Structure
 ```json